MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. Update your authentication workflows, if needed.

-1. Re-configure any existing Continuous Integration (CI) or Continuous Deployment (CD) pipelines that might be impacted by the changes to the access token URL.
+1. Re-configure any existing continuous integration/continuous delivery (CI/CD) pipelines that might be impacted by the changes to the access token URL.

 1. Retrieve the access token.
 Details are in [Retrieve the access token](#retrieve-the-access-token), below.